asztal/eos/README.md

 Wraps **SQLDescribeCol**.
 Returns information about the column at index `columnNumber`, where 1 is the first column and 0 is the bookmark column (if bookmark columns are enabled).
  * _name_ is the name of the column.
  * _dataType_ is a numeric value representing the SQL data type of the column (e.g. `SQL_VARCHAR`, `SQL_INTEGER`, `SQL_BINARY`)
- * _columnSize_ is an integer representing the number of bytes required to store the column value. _(Note: I am not entirely sure if this will be accurate.
-I have heard reports of SQL Server returning 0 for `varchar(max)` columns.)_
+ * _columnSize_ is an integer representing the number of bytes required to store the column value. _(Note: This may not be accurate, e.g. SQL Server may return 0 for `varchar(max)` columns.)_
  * _decimalDigits_ is the number of digits after the decimal point supported by the column data type, for integral values.
  * _nullable_ is either _true_ (if the column value may be null), _false_ (if the column value cannot be null), or _undefined_ (if the nullability of the column is unknown).